-Waterfall model is the earliest SDLC approach that was used for software development.
+The Waterfall model is the earliest SDLC approach that was used for software development.

-Following is a diagrammatic representation of different phases of waterfall model.
+The following illustration is a representation of the different phases of the Waterfall Model.

-Requirement Gathering and analysis: All possible requirements of the system to be developed are captured in this phase and documented in a requirement specification doc.
+Requirement Gathering and analysis − All possible requirements of the system to be developed are captured in this phase and documented in a requirement specification document.

-System Design: The requirement specifications from first phase are studied in this phase and system design is prepared.
-System Design helps in specifying hardware and system requirements and also helps in defining overall system architecture.
+System Design − The requirement specifications from first phase are studied in this phase and the system design is prepared.
+This system design helps in specifying hardware and system requirements and helps in defining the overall system architecture.

-Implementation: With inputs from system design, the system is first developed in small programs called units, which are integrated in the next phase.
-Each unit is developed and tested for its functionality which is referred to as Unit Testing.
+Implementation − With inputs from the system design, the system is first developed in small programs called units, which are integrated in the next phase.
+Each unit is developed and tested for its functionality, which is referred to as Unit Testing.